-Multiple vehicle crash in Imperial County, California, leaves at least 12 dead

-(CNN)A multiple vehicle crash in Imperial County, California, on Tuesday morning left at least 12 people dead, California Highway Patrol Officer Arturo Platero told CNN.
+15 killed in major vehicle crash in Imperial County, California

+(CNN)An SUV packed with people crashed into a semi-truck in Imperial County, California, on Tuesday morning, leaving 15 dead, hospital officials said.

-A vehicle was traveling westbound on Norrish Road near State Route 115 when it traveled "in the direct path" of a big rig truck traveling northbound on the 115, Platero said.
+A vehicle was traveling westbound on Norrish Road near State Route 115 when it traveled "in the direct path" of a big rig truck traveling northbound on the 115, California Highway Patrol officer Arturo Platero said.
 The cause of the crash is under investigation.

+There were 27 passengers in the SUV that struck a semi-truck full of gravel, said Judy Cruz, the managing director of the Emergency Room Department at El Centro Regional Medical Center.

+She said 14 people were dead on the scene, and another person died shortly after arriving at the hospital.

 Imperial County Fire officials said multiple agencies were responding to the crash, which is being treated as a mass casualty event.